Hamiltonjuarez/laravel-backend-elaniin/README.md

 ## Laravel Backend Elaniin API

-This repository containts a RESTfull API that follows the JSON:API development specifications.
+This repository containts a RESTful API that follows the JSON:API development specifications.
 The authorization token is created and passed on login function (Database dump is located inside dbdump folder path=/dbdump/elaniin_db.sql).

 The API covers the following content: